Making change happen globally

 We started in 1981, when several UK water companies came together to find a solution to a global crisis that had left billions without water, toilets or hygiene.

-In 2010 WaterAid became a global federation of national member organisations.
-To date, we have seven members: Australia, Canada, India, Japan, Sweden, the UK and the US.
+In 2010, WaterAid became a global federation of national member organisations.
+Today, we have seven members: Australia, Canada, India, Japan, Sweden, the UK and the US.

 Making change happen on a global scale

-WaterAid international was created in 2010 to help the members of the WaterAid family work together effectively and efficiently.
+WaterAid International was created in 2010 to help the members of the WaterAid federation work together effectively and efficiently.
 It follows four principles:

-• Principle 1: Global interest.
-Achieving WaterAid's mission as effectively as possible is fundamental to all we do and global interest is paramount.
+• Global interest: Achieving WaterAid's mission as effectively as possible is fundamental to all we do, and global interest is paramount.

-• Principle 2: Subsidiarity.
-WaterAid international will only undertake activities that it can and will deliver more effectively than WaterAid member countries.
+• Subsidiarity: WaterAid International will only undertake activities that it can deliver more effectively than WaterAid member countries.

-• Principle 3: One country, one WaterAid.
-WaterAid will only have one organisation delivering our work in each of the countries where we operate.
+• One country, one WaterAid: WaterAid will only have one organisation delivering our work in each of the countries where we operate.

-• Principle 4: Sustainability.
-The members of the WaterAid federation will be organisations that are, or are expected to become within a reasonable time-frame, self-sustaining and able to contribute significant resources to the delivery of WaterAid's strategy.
+• Sustainability: The members of the WaterAid federation will be organisations that are, or are expected to become within a reasonable time-frame, self-sustaining and able to contribute significant resources to the delivery of WaterAid's strategy.

 The international board and secretariat are collectively responsible for:

-WaterAid's work around the world is steered by a global strategy with four overarching aims.
+WaterAid's work is steered by a global strategy with four overarching aims.
 The strategy guides our programme and funding priorities, our growth and development as a federation, and provides the framework against which we can assess our progress.
-The Board and secretariat coordinate the development, monitoring, review and reporting of the global strategy, coordinate the global annual planning process, and agree our global priorities.
-We ensure that the programmes of work developed and delivered by each member are meeting our global aims and are taking us closer to the realisation of our mission: making clean water, decent toilets and good hygiene a normal part of everyday life for everyone, everywhere.
+The board and secretariat coordinate the development, monitoring, review and reporting of the global strategy, coordinate the global annual planning process, and agree our global priorities.
+We ensure that the programmes of work developed and delivered by each member meeting our global aims and take us closer to the realisation of our mission: making clean water, decent toilets and good hygiene a normal part of everyday life for everyone, everywhere.

 We aim to have a strong and diverse federation with a strong supporter base in key countries around the world.
 We want to be effective in mobilising funds and influencing the policies and priorities of governments and companies.
-To do this we work to strengthen the capacity of all our members, and agree when and where to invest in new members and new country programmes where WaterAid can have most impact.
+To do this, we work to develop the skills of all our members, and agree when and where to invest in new members and new country programmes where WaterAid can have most impact.

 WaterAid international works across the federation to help our members build effective and influential relationships with key global actors, including governments, donors and private companies, making clean water, decent toilets and good hygiene a reality for even more people every year.
 You can read about some of these partnerships on our member sites.